Quivers with quantum Yang-Baxter equation and Hecke condition: Deformation of face algebras: Introduction

 Closely linked to the QYBE is the Hecke condition, which places an additional polynomial constraint on the $R$-matrix.
-In its common form, the Hecke condition states that $(R-qI)(R+q^{-1}I)=0$ for some nonzero parameter $q$.
+The Hecke condition states that $(R-qI)(R+q^{-1}I)=0$ for some nonzero parameter $q$.
 Together, the QYBE and the Hecke condition provide a powerful algebraic framework used to construct quantum symmetries and invariants.
 Solutions that satisfy both conditions lead to braided monoidal categories, quantum knot invariants like the Jones polynomial, and integrable lattice models in statistical mechanics.
 In noncommutative algebra, these equations guide the formation of deformed algebras where commutation rules are governed by the $R$-matrix.
-In Section 3 of this paper, we give a recipe to construct Hecke $R$-matrices from the weighted adjacency matrices of certain quivers.
+The quantum Yang–Baxter equation (QYBE) and the Hecke condition together provide a powerful algebraic framework for constructing quantum symmetries, integrable lattice models, and noncommutative coordinate rings.